 That said, the Montreal region has much going for it from a transportation perspective, from a growing bike-ped system to major transit expansions.
 An extension of one of the main metro lines is under construction, and the first phase of a planned CA$6.9 billion light rail system, called the Réseau express métropolitain, or REM, opened earlier this summer for service.

-Let’s take a deeper dive into the Austin region’s transportation network and explore the new projects that are on the horizon.
+Let’s take a deeper dive into the Montreal region’s transportation network, and what’s to come on the horizon.